On this page

 If your LinkedIn Ads URL contains UTM parameters, Amplitude captures the following user properties.

-Keep the following potential issues in mind as you build out the integration.
+Note these potential issues as you build out the integration.

 Insufficient permissions